Stephanie Patterson

 Partner

-Sarah is a seasoned real estate and infrastructure partner with a wealth of expertise in a wide range of commercial real estate matters.
+Sarah is a seasoned real estate partner with a wealth of expertise in a wide range of commercial real estate matters.
 With her outstanding technical skills and unwavering enthusiasm, Sarah is committed to understanding her clients’ business needs and delivering exceptional results.
 She thrives on collaboration and is constantly working to foster strong relationships with both clients and colleagues.

 Sarah is also passionate about mentoring and dedicated to guiding the next generation of professionals.
 She’s actively involved in several mentoring initiatives and is recognised for her deep commitment to supporting and developing her peers.